Disappearance of Marjorie West: Disappearance

 On May 8, 1938, Marjorie, along with her parents, 7-year-old brother Allan and 11-year-old sister Dorothea, attended a church in Bradford, Pennsylvania.
 After they attended the church, they went to Marshburg, Pennsylvania for a picnic to celebrate Mother's Day.
 Dorothea left Marjorie alone while she spoke to her mother.
 When Dorothea went back to Marjorie, she had disappeared and was never seen again.
 Her parents called the police, but the police found no evidence of Marjorie's whereabouts.

 Five days after her disappearance, the state police commissioner of that time, P. W. Foote, told the newspapers that Marjorie's disappearance probably began with a hide-and-seek game, which was one of her favorites.

 Investigation

 Police used dogs to pick up her scent trail, but nothing was found.
 The searches were conducted by 3,000 local people and 500 policemen, including the Civilian Conservation Corps and the American fraternal order Elks Lodge to trace the missing child.
 "All available flash-lights in the city were pressed into service", noted the Bradford Era newspaper.
 The day after the disappearance, police began a massive search and interviewed motorists within a 300-square-mile area.
 The Bradford Citizen Reward Committee later offered a reward of $2,500 for her safe return and information.
 On May 10, police found clues they thought were related to the case and brought a bloodhound in from New York, but the accounts vary.
-Despite conducting massive searches for five months, police didn’t find her.
+Despite conducting massive searches for five months, police did not find her.